LAST UPDATED: 2/19/25

 - Tribal applicants (Tribes may, but do not have to, use this NOFO)

 - CWDG dashboard tool: Communities can search for their county, municipality, or tribal reservation via this easy-to-use tool to determine if they are eligible and meet priority and match waiver criteria for the program.
 Note: This tool has been updated with new data and modified thresholds for some criteria, which has impacted communities’ eligibility.
 Read about the changes and what they mean for applicants on the FAQ page.
+The Forest Service has provided a list of communities, counties and tribal areas that had a change in eligibility status on the CWDG webpage.
 Additionally, if the data on this site does not show you as eligible or having priority, you may still be able to meet those thresholds by referencing different datasets that better represent your community.

 - CWDG.forestrygrants.org: This is a repository of all prior CWDG applications.
 Use the top search filters to sort applications by region, state/keyword, and average review score